Tag: hojari frankincense

 • Drug interactions: Frankincense acts as an anti-inflammatory, so it may enhance the effects of NSAIDs (aspirin, ibuprofen, etc.) or other anti-inflammatory drugs.
 It can also thin the blood slightly, so those on anticoagulants (blood thinners) or antiplatelet medications should be cautious (Boswellia: What it is, uses, benefits, and side effects).
 In short, if you’re taking prescription medications, especially for inflammation or clotting, consult your doctor before making frankincense water a daily habit.

 • Allergies and skin reactions: Though rare, some people can be sensitive to Boswellia compounds.
-Topically it can cause skin rashes in sensitive individuals (Boswellia: What it is, uses, benefits, and side effects) – so if you have known tree resin allergies, treat the drink cautiously.
+Topically it can cause skin rashes in sensitive individuals (Boswellia: What it is, uses, benefits, and side effects) – so if you have known tree resin allergies, sensitivities or other health concerns, treat the drink cautiously and always consult your doctor before practicing any alternative therapies or supplements like frankincense water.
 Ingestion itself rarely causes rashes, but as always, stop use if you notice any new allergy symptoms (rashes, itching, swelling).

 • Pregnancy and children: As a rule of thumb, pregnant or nursing women should be conservative with herbal infusions unless there’s proven safety.
 There’s not enough research on frankincense water for pregnancy, so it’s safest for expecting or nursing mothers to check with a healthcare provider first.
 Similarly, don’t give frankincense water to infants or very young children without medical advice.